Debbie Martin

 Debbie Martin is a fictional character from the Australian soap opera Neighbours, played by Marnie Reece-Wilmore.
-She made her first screen appearance during the episode broadcast on 22 July 1985.
-Debbie was played by Mandy Storvik in her first appearance, and subsequently by Katrina McEwan.
-Reece-Wilmore was cast in the role when the character returned in 1992.
-Debbie remained in the show until late 1994 and returned in 1996 and left again on 22 October 1997.
-In 2005, Reece-Wilmore reprised her role as Debbie for the show's 20th anniversary.
-It was revealed that Debbie is working for Lassiter's in New York.
-She appeared in 401 episodes.
+She made her first appearance during the episode broadcast on 22 July 1985.
+Debbie was originally played by Mandy Storvik and Katrina McEwan.
+Reece-Wilmore was cast in the role when the character was reintroduced with her family in 1992.
+She had to relocate to Melbourne for filming.
+The character later became part of the serial's new "brat pack".
+Reece-Wilmore left Neighbours in late 1994, but returned in 1996 upon the promise of exciting storylines and a new look for her character.
+She departed on 22 October 1997, but reprised her role for the show's 20th anniversary celebration episode on 27 July 2005.

 Casting

-Mandy Storvik was the first actress to play Debbie in 1985.
-Reece-Wilmore was cast in the "much sought after" role of Debbie in 1992.
+Mandy Storvik was the first actress to play Debbie in 1985, followed by Katrina McEwan.
+The Martin family were reintroduced to Neighbours in 1992 to add "a bit of life to the programme."
+Marnie Reece-Wilmore was cast in the "much sought after" role of Debbie.
 She was initially reluctant to attend the audition because she was out with friends and saw it as an interruption.
 Reece-Wilmore explained "I just wanted to get it over with and get back to the shops.
 When I think back on it now I realise how close I came to messing it up because of my attitude."
 She was told she had the part of Debbie a couple of weeks later.

-The actress departed at the end of 1994, but was lured back to the soap with the promise of "sizzling" storylines and a new look for her character.
-In April 2005, Kris Green of Digital Spy reported that Reece-Wilmore would reprise her role for the show's 20th anniversary episode.
+When she was offered the role of Debbie, Reece-Wilmore was still attending school.
+She had to relocate to Melbourne from Sydney for filming, which she found "traumatic" as she felt under prepared.
+She had to leave her family and her school to live alone in a new city, explaining "I'm the youngest in my family, so it was a big decision.
+I'd never been away from home before."
+She said the first few months of being in Melbourne were "terrible" as she did not know anyone and had to figure out how to get to places, which was "scary" for a 17 year old.